IgniteUI/igniteui-docfx/en/components/grids_templates/keyboard_navigation.md

 >[!NOTE]
 > Due to this behavior change to navigate between the cells with `tab` and `shift + tab` key is no longer supported in the @@igxName.
-> By pressing `tab` key you are going through the following sequence: "Grid Toolbar" -> "Grid Headers" -> "Grid Body" -> "Summaries" -> "Footer / Grid
+> Having that in mind, when pressing `tab` key leads to the following navigation sequence: "Grid Toolbar" -> "Grid Headers" -> "Grid Body" -> "Summaries" -> "Footer / Grid Paginator".
-> Paginator".
-Also keep in mind that if you add a focusable element in the grid template it will be added to the page tab sequence.
+> Also, if @@igxName template contains any focusable element, they will be included in the navigation sequence either.

 ### Header Navigation

-We introduced a full keyboard navigation support in the grid headers, so now is possible to navigate with the arrows keys through them.
-Also we provide a number of key combinations that trigger a different column functionality like filtering, sorting, grouping and etc.
+It has been introduced a full *keyboard navigation* support in the @@igxName header so that it can be easily traversed with the arrow keys.
+Additionally, there are a number of key combinations that trigger a different column functionality like filtering, sorting, grouping and etc.
-When you focus the header container of the grid and press one of the following key combinations, the described behavior is performed.
+When the @@igxName header container is focused and press one of the following key combinations, the described behavior is performed.

 #### Key Combinations